-Starting bean seeds: Start growing beans from seed.
+Start growing shelling beans from seed.
 Bean plants don't like to be transplanted.
-For best production, place all bean plants in a location that gets at least 8 hours of sun a day.
+For best production, place all bean plants in a location that gets at least 6 to 8 hours of sun a day.

 Follow directions on your seed packet for how deep and how far apart to plant your seeds.
+Most types of beans will require seeds to be 1 to 2 inches deep in the soil.
+Give plants room to breathe: 8–10 inches between bush plants and 6 inches for pole varieties.
 If you garden with kids, teach them how to plant beans; the seeds are large enough for young children to handle.

 Keep bean plants well weeded so they're not competing for nutrients and moisture.
 Pull weeds when they're small; if the weed is allowed to grow large, pulling it can also uproot the bean plant.